deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 7. Work Orders and Service Tickets Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Work Orders" and "Service Tickets" modules.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Work Orders" and "Service Tickets" modules.
 Work Orders linked to clients and projects.
 Service Tickets integrated with membership plans.
 Electronic signature support for Service Tickets.
 Embedded chat interfaces and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement dedicated "Work Orders" and "Service Tickets" modules.
     *   [TO DO] Ensure Work Orders can be linked to clients and projects, with this data integrated into the ADF.